tiffbouchard/forkpitch/README.md

-## Forkpitch
-### For your inner critic.
+## FORKPITCH - for your inner critic.

-A simple MEN-stack CRUD application created for Project 2 of General Assembly's Software Engineering Immersive Program
+A MEN-stack CRUD application created for Project 2 of General Assembly's Software Engineering Immersive Program

 ### About
 Forkpitch is a platform for you to unleash your inner critic.
-The app scrapes Pitchfork review data and compiles it, allowing you to leave your real opinions on these reviews and albums.
+The app scrapes Pitchfork review data, allowing you to leave your real opinions on these reviews and albums.

 ### Technologies Used